Rajat56/Android-Application-LIV/README.md

-# LIV is a multi-purpose healthcare application.
+# LIV--- Android - Application  LIV is a multi-purpose healthcare application.
 It has features like booking online appointment with doctors, symptom checker, doing regular checkups at home, finding blood donors online and some other